 Best white paint colour, Benjamin Moore Super White, foyer with Sherwin Gris front door, white oak flooring, built-in bench.
 Kylie M Interiors Edesign

-As it relates to cool white colours, we get to bring our first two whites in again as they’ll be either BRIGHT-COOL or SOFT-COOL:
+As it relates to cool white colors, we get to bring our first two whites in again, as they’ll be either BRIGHT-COOL or SOFT-COOL:

-• partnered with other similarly cool paint colours or interior finishes – make sure the undertones jibe!
+• partnered with other similarly cool paint colors or interior finishes – make sure the undertones jibe!

 • with many marbles surfaces, particularly soft cool whites